Getting the network coverage you want with the best price possible

 - Vodafone have more than 1 million 4G customers as of mid Feb 2013.

-- That’s huge, given they launched their network less than a year ago.
+- That’s huge, given they launched their network less than a year prior to that.

 - Open Source show Vodafone has the best 4G network coverage & speed in Sydney at 2014 start.